 A simple extraction is performed on a tooth that is visible in the mouth and can be removed with forceps.

-A surgical extraction is performed on a tooth that is not visible in the mouth and may require removal of gum tissue or bone.
+A surgical extraction is performed on a tooth that is not visible in the mouth and may require the removal of gum tissue or bone.

-An impacted tooth has not erupted through the gum line and may require removal of gum tissue or bone to access it.
+An impacted tooth has not erupted through the gum line and may require the removal of gum tissue or bone to access it.

 A decayed tooth has extensive decay and can no longer be saved with a filling or other dental treatment.